Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - listings that do not honor reserved stock,

-- and marketplaces continuing to sell inventory that has already been allocated elsewhere.
+- and marketplaces that keep selling inventory already allocated elsewhere.

-If your business sells in more than one place, this integration layer is not optional plumbing.
-It is the front line of inventory control.
+When your business sells in more than one place, this layer becomes the front line of inventory control.

 ## 2. WMS and Order Management Integration